 Skip to main content

-1. Add any gem that uses expressions, such as a Filter or Reformat gem.
+1. Open any gem that uses visual or code expressions, such as a Filter or Reformat.

 This example uses a dataset with a column called region.
 You can use an Array parameter called region_list to filter rows that match one of several regions.